How to use CBD for anxiety

-One in thirteen people around the world live with an anxiety disorder, making them the most common mental health disorder worldwide, according to the World Health Organization (WHO).
+One in 13 people around the world live with an anxiety disorder, making them the most common mental health disorder worldwide, according to the World Health Organization (WHO).
 For those living with anxiety, finding a safe method for managing symptoms is a critical concern.

 Quick-acting anti-anxiety medication, such as Xanax and Valium, may offer instant relief but can become addictive.
 Long-range anxiety medications, such as Prozac, may help reduce symptoms over time, but don’t work for everyone.

 Enter cannabidiol, better known as CBD.
 CBD has recently captured the spotlight as an alternative or complementary treatment for anxiety.

 Clinical research on CBD as a treatment for anxiety disorders has proliferated in recent years with accumulating evidence pointing to its therapeutic potential.

 Although most studies on CBD are preclinical and use animal models, clinical studies using human participants are now emerging.

 1 in 13 people around the world live with an anxiety disorder, making them the most common mental health disorder worldwide.